mattpopovich/ParseStravaBulkExport/README.md

 Complete!
 ```

-You will then see an `exports` folder with folders inside of it each containing their respective activities files.
+You will then see an `exports` folder with folders inside of it each containing their respective unzipped (*.gpx.gz -> *.gpx) activities files.

+## Using the exported folders
+* Drag these files into [@erik](https://github.com/erik)'s [dérive](https://erik.github.io/derive/) browser utility to generate a heatmap
+* Analyze them however you'd like!

 ## Future Work:
-Create individual export folders for values other than activity type such as distance, elapsed time, gear, etc.
+* Create individual export folders for values other than activity type such as distance, elapsed time, gear, etc.
+* Save heatmaps as images
+* Save a heatmap video showing progression